antoineB/antoineB.github.io/_src/posts/2015-08-29-transpile-php-to-javascript.md

 The constructor is composed of two parts the first that create the properties, assign their default value and call the save part of the constructor on the parent.
 The second is the user defined <code>__constructor</code> code.
-The parent constructor should be call explicitly in php so that why there is the variable PHPConstructorBasic.
+The parent constructor should be called explicitly in php so that why there is the variable PHPConstructorBasic.

-Because i didn't use the javascript inheritance i need to wrap every use of <code>-></code>
+Because I didn't use the javascript inheritance, I need to wrap every use of <code>-></code>
 with a function.
-The fact i put <code>this</code> twice is not a mistake it's the current instance, it's seems silly in that example, but usefull when you do <code>$someVar =
+The fact I put <code>this</code> twice is not a mistake it's the current instance, it seems silly in that example, but useful when you do <code>$someVar =
 $this; $someVar->privateThing</code>.
 And then simulate the inheritance in the code in object_assign_property something like: